Pandemic Electronic Benefits Transfer (P-EBT) Supplemental Payments

 Children who are identified as part of an open TANF or SNAP household will receive their P-EBT benefit directly on the household's current EBT card the same way current SNAP benefits are received.

-Please Note: Children who receive or have received Medical Assistance (MA) only or whose TANF or SNAP benefits are closed will receive their benefits on a special P-EBT card.
+Please Note: The data being used to issue the P-EBT benefit is being provided by PDE and DHS is using the information to issue the P-EBT.
+Children who qualified for free or reduced price meals through their eligibility for Medical Assistance (MA) will receive their benefits on a special P-EBT card.
+Children who receive or have received MA only or whose TANF or SNAP benefits are closed will also receive their benefits on a special P-EBT card.
 The P-EBT card will be white in color and cannot be used for anything other than P-EBT benefits.
 (See the section below for more information.)

 Benefit issuance for households not receiving SNAP or TANF benefits